 Digital microscopy solutions are useful for pharmaceutical companies for archival and documentation purposes, making long-term follow-up during licensing much easier.

-Since some of the staining techniques include components that are putrefiable, so the stained sample can loss its visibility (color hue becomes brighter), it is important for a slide to remain preserved and to keep its quality during and after the evaluation.
+Since some staining techniques include perishable components, so stained samples can lose their visibility (color hue becomes brighter), it is important for a slide to remain preserved and to keep its quality during and after the evaluation.

-Storaging is solved simpler, as the slide contains digital data in spite of the space- and energy-demanding cooling.
-Brightfield samples keep their quality longer, but Fluorescent (IHC?) reagents cannot last too long.
+Storing a sample is simpler, as the slide contains digital data and does not require energy-demanding cooling (while brightfield samples keep their quality longer, fluorescent reagents cannot last too long).

-Opposed to routine diagnostic routine where quanitative data are important, in research, measurement and derived statistical data, and comparisons applied in series are the basis for recoding research results.
+As opposed to routine diagnostics where quantitative data are important, in research, measurement and derived statistical data and comparisons applied in series are the basis for recoding research results.

-Different tools for scanning Brightfiled and Fluorescent samples:
+Different tools for scanning brightfield and fluorescent samples include:

-In the event of collaboration with Contact Research Organization (CRO), teleconsultation simplifies liaising and data-interchanging, mainly if locations are remote.
+In the event of collaboration with a Contact Research Organization (CRO), teleconsultation simplifies liaising and data interchange, mainly if locations are remote.

-Application of TMA technique is advised, as samples examined within identical circumstances can be collected on the same slide.
+Application of TMA techniques is advised, as samples examined within identical circumstances can be collected on the same slide.

-Confocal technique widens the palette of imaging devices.
+The Confocal technology widens the palette of imaging devices.
 To aid research, Pannoramic Confocal is the best solution.